“Want to come up and see my etchings?”

-If you have a limited budget—who doesn’t these days?—you should consider prints.
+If you have a limited budget—as many of us do—you should consider collecting prints.

 Because of their very nature, prints are less expensive than paintings.
+This means that in the print market you may be able to afford top quality works by blue chip artists.
 Prints are multiples, rather than one-of-a-kind works of art, so clearly they are less rare.
 This also means that condition is extremely important.
 In buying a unique work, if you absolutely love the image you may be more accepting of some minor condition problems.

 With prints, however, the rules change.
 Consider an iconic etching like Edward Hopper’s Night Shadows of 1921.
-If that is the work you want, then you have options.
+If this is the print you want, then you have options.
 This work was printed in an edition of 500.
-The very next one to come up at auction might be laid down or have trimmed margins or staining — all negative condition issues.
-If you’re willing to overlook those problems, you could get one of those 500 etchings for around $25,000 or less.
+The very next one to come up at auction might be laid down or have trimmed margins or staining — all negative condition issues that will reduce its value.
+If you are willing to overlook those problems, you can purchase one of those 500 etchings for $15,000 or less.
 Or, you can hold out for a fantastic impression in pristine condition for $40,000.

-The Hopper in poor condition may not be within your price range, but here’s another example: Let’s say you want to buy Thomas Hart Benton oil—just a minor one.
-Well, you need to be ready to spend $300,000 to $500,000.
-That’s the price of a house!
-It’s simply beyond most people’s budgets.
-And that doesn’t even address the cost of a prime example of his painting – his record for auction prices is just over $2.4 million.
+The Hopper in poor condition may still be beyond your budget, but consider the work of Thomas Hart Benton Perhaps you wish to buy an oil painting, just a small one, like Threshing.
+This wonderful little oil measures a mere 10 x 13 inches.
+If it is your heart’s desire, be ready to spend $500,000 or $600,000.
+That’s the price of a house, and is simply beyond most budgets.
+And that doesn’t even address the cost of a major Benton – his top record at auction is over $4.8 million.

 My advice to you is, “have your house and decorate it too.”